apsc160/cms_contest/daq_writenumber/statement/statement.md

 **NOTE:** reading from standard input is handled for you by the `DAQlib` library and the code provided.

 If using the command-line simulator, each iteration of the super loop corresponds to two lines in the input.
-The first line contains the values of the two digital input switches, which are to be ignored, and the second is the number to be written to the displays.
+The first line contains the values of the two digital input switches, which are to be ignored.
+The second is the number to be written to the displays.

 ## Ouput Format